 Arizona Bounty Hunter Guide: Requirements and Steps

-Arizona has a population of 6.8 million and does allow the profession of bounty hunting as a method of locating and apprehending fugitives who have skipped bail (known as “skips”).
-The Arizona Department of Insurance does not license bounty hunters (known as bail recovery agents in Arizona) but they do require them to be registered.
-If a career as a bail recovery agent interests you, continuing reading to learn more about the requirements and process set forth by the Department of Insurance.
+Arizona has a population of 7.2 million people and allows the profession of bounty hunting as a method of locating and apprehending fugitives who have skipped bail (known as “skips”).
+Bounty hunters (known as bail recovery agents in Arizona) work for bail bondsmen to find and return defendants who have skipped bail in the hopes of avoiding jail or prison.
+The Arizona Department of Insurance and Financial Institutions (DIFI) does not license bounty hunters, it does require them to be registered.
+If a career as a bail recovery agent interests you, continue reading to learn more about the requirements and process set forth by the DIFI.

 - Be at least 18 years of age